Do you want to allow your users to save and resume their WordPress forms before submission?

 To start, simply head over to WPForms » Add New page.

-On the next screen, you’ll see pre-built templates for your form.
+On the next screen, you will see pre-built templates for your form.
 You can enter a name for your form and select a template to get started.

 For this tutorial, let’s select the Suggestion Form template.
-You can hover over the template and click the ‘Use Template’ button.
+Just hover over the template and click the ‘Use Template’ button.

 Next, you can edit your form using the drag-and-drop builder.